smartarch/benchmark-results/README.md

 The space for triples and higher level n-tuples is not covered completely but at least 1500 measurements of each category were produced.
 The following pages contain results for each of the tuple grouped by the measured task: [triple](./whole_triple/),  [quadruple](./whole_quadruple/), [quintuple](./whole_quintuple/).

+There are three categories of views for the data:

+* whole benchmark
+  * Contains the
+* multi tuple
+  *
+* combination
+  *